 The first meal the POWs received was an onion soup that had no onions on it or carrots in it.
 After the initial meal, meals usually consisted of squash, mongo beans, rice, and the tops of a native sweet potato were used to make soup.
 Once a week the POWs received carabao meat.
 According to Marcus, the main meal was rice and whistle weed soup.

-POWs during this time were sent out on details and returned to the camp.
-360 POWs left the camp for a work detail at Manila.
+Three hundred sixty POWs left the camp for a work detail in Manila.
 Another group of 150 men was sent there on July 30.
 Followed by the third detachment of 198 men on September 1.
-The Japanese gave physicals to 344 POWs who they referred to as “producers” and were being sent to Japan.
+The Japanese gave physicals to 344 POWs, whom they referred to as “producers” who had been selected to be sent to Japan.
 The term producer meant the POWs had training in areas that the Japanese wanted to exploit.
-1oo POWs left the camp on a work detail on September 23, followed by another 100 POWs the next day.
+One hundred POWs left the camp on a work detail on September 23, followed by another 100 POWs the next day.
 Another 32 men were sent to the detail at Manila on September 28 followed by 119 POWs the next day.
 On October 4, 374 POWs were sent to the Manila work detail and the next day another 676 POWs were sent there.
 On October 12 the POWs were organized into two groups.
-Group I was made up of all Army and Air Corps personnel, and Group II was made up of all Navy personnel.
+Group I was made up of all Army and Air Corps personnel and Group II was made up of all Navy personnel.